trambi/FantasyFootballArchitecture/docs/current.md

 # Current architecture
 Here is the architecture used during Rendez-vous Bloodbowl 14 (may 2016).
+Basics are described [here](index.md)

 ## User's point of view
 The main user is the participant to the tournament.
 The main purpose of this system